 Program Outcomes

-Upon completion of the program, graduates will demonstrate competence in all 6 of the following domains:
+Upon completion of the program, graduates will demonstrate proficiency in all 6 of the following domains:

 DOMAIN 1 – COMMUNICATION